-JRM and HH Jones and Son propose the development of a poultry installation that will produce poultry meat for human consumption.
-As a worst case the development will accommodate 100,000 birds.
+Mr M Evans proposes the development of two poultry units that will produce poultry meat for human consumption.
+As a worst case the development will accommodate an additional 40,000 birds on site.

 The site will include the following elements: